amindWalker/endeavor-assistant/README.md

  - [ ] Finance Tools
  - [ ] Notepad (Markdown-like)
  - [ ] Progressive analysis (hints to improve your goals)
- - [ ] (Optional) Explore how to leverage the new Axum WebAssembly feature with CloudFlare Workers or any use case in which a heavy container (like Docker/Linux) could be replaced by WASM/WASI lightweight-sandbox environment.
+ - [ ] (Optional) Explore how to leverage the new Axum WebAssembly feature (introduced in v0.6) with CloudFlare Workers or any use case in which a heavy container (like Docker/Linux) could be replaced by WASM/WASI lightweight-sandbox environment.

 [^1]: [Data-first and data-last: a comparison](https://www.javierchavarri.com/data-first-and-data-last-a-comparison/).
 Javier Chávarri, May 10, 2019.
 [^2]: [Traits: Defining Shared Behavior](https://doc.rust-lang.org/book/ch10-02-traits.html).
 The Official Rust Programming Language Book.